FilipMiljevic/Phy_571_project/README.md

 Main file we use is N_spins.
 It consists of the three sections.
 First one solves the ground state of the N-spin system.
 Second section computes the spin correlation function.
 The third section implements the stochastic energy and attempts to solve the system using it.

+bm-physical-values.ipynb is used for part of the data analysis

 # Drafts